IQSS/Zelig/source/installation_quickstart.rst

 **Plots**

-A second major Zelig feature is how easy it is to plot QIs for presentation in slides or an artcle.
+A second major Zelig feature is how easy it is to plot QIs for presentation in slides or an article.
 Using the ``plot()`` function on the ``z5$s.out`` will produce ready-to-use plots with labels and confidence intervals.

-*Plots of QI's from binary choice model:*
+*Plots of QI's:*

 .. sourcecode:: r